passivegravity/DiscordProfileDecorations/README.md

 > <img src="Source%20Images/guide1.png">
 >
-> Delete link that is between "quotes" and paste there a link to your chosen decoration.
+> Delete the whole line starting from "background..."

 > <img src="Source%20Images/guide2.png">
 >
-> After pasting your decoration, save your snippet and put it into Google Extension or your CSS Editor inside discord client.
+> And in its place paste the one that you've just copied for your chosen decoration.

 </details>